encointer/encointer-wallet-flutter/README.md

 e.g. `@JsonSerializable` or the mobx annotations.
 Whenever annotations are added, changed or removed, the following command must be run to update the `*.g` files.

 * `./flutterw pub run build_runner build --delete-conflicting-outputs`

+## GitHub Actions Hints

+### IOS
+Sometimes after a Github Actions Runner update, the Xcode version is updated, which changes the available IOS runtimes.
+This makes the IPad simulator creation fail because our runtime is no longer available.
+We can simply replace the runtime with one of the available runtimes printed in the `Prepare environment for IOS` stage.

 ### App Release